Presidential Palace, Ljubljana

-The Government Building and President's Office (Vladna in predsedniška palača), also simply the Government Building (Vladna palača) or the President's Office (Predsedniška palača), is a building in Ljubljana, the capital of Slovenia, that houses the Office of the President of Slovenia, the Secretary-General of the Government of Slovenia, and the Protocol of Slovenia.
+The Presidential Palace (Predsedniška palača), also the Government Palace (Vladna palača) or the President's Office (Urad predsednika), is a building in Ljubljana, the capital of Slovenia, that houses the Office of the President of Slovenia, the Secretary-General of the Government of Slovenia, and the Protocol of Slovenia.
 It stands at the corner of Prešeren Street (Prešernova cesta), Erjavec Street (Erjavčeva cesta), and Gregorčič Street (Gregorčičeva ulica) in the Center District, next to the Cankar Centre.
 It is used for state and ceremonial functions, as well as for receptions and meetings with visiting foreign dignitaries and heads of state.
 Occasionally, exhibits take place there.

 History

 The project documentation for the building was prepared by the engineer Rudolf Bauer based on work by the architect Emil von Förster.
 The first excavations took place in October 1886; foundations were laid in spring 1897.
 The usage permit was issued on 11 November 1898.
 The building was at first used as the headquarters of the provincial Carniolan authorities.
 After World War II, it housed the Mayors of Ljubljana, the Constitutional Court and, since 1975, the Executive Council of the Socialist Republic of Slovenia.
 Since 1993 it has housed the Office of the President of the Republic of Slovenia, the Office of the Prime Minister of Slovenia and the Secretary-General of the Government of Slovenia.
 That year it was protected as a cultural monument.